edwarnicke/dl/README.md

 tar -xzvf -
 ```

-or drop that output to a given directory:
+## With unpack directory
+To unpack the tarball to a particular directory

 ```bash
 GO111MODULE=on go run github.com/edwarnicke/dl ${url to tar.gz} | tar -xzvf - -C ${directory to unpack in}
 ```

-Example:
+### Example

 ```bash
 GO111MODULE=on go run github.com/edwarnicke/dl \